 “What would you rather do?
 Sleep with 10 girls who don’t excite you?
 Or sleep with one who blows your mind night after night?”

 The answers to these questions are blindingly obvious to most people.
-But clients who had unhealthy fixations in their dating lives would experience a lot of cognitive dissonance when trying to answer these hypotheticals.
+But people who have unhealthy fixations in their dating lives experience a lot of cognitive dissonance when trying to answer these hypotheticals.

 The reason I bring these up is because once I moved beyond dating, I found that these hypotheticals apply wonderfully in most areas of life.
 For instance, here’s a classic question for you to chew on:

 “Would you rather be rich and work a job you hate, or have an average income and work a job you love?”